 They married in June of 1966.

-Seaver made his MLB debut in April of 1967.
-In his third start, to get his second win, Seaver threw the first of his 231 complete games — a 2-1 decision over the Chicago Cubs at Wrigley Field.
-The New York Daily News’ Dick Young wrote: “Tom Seaver, the kid picked out of a hat by Commissioner Eckert, thus making the commissioner the best scout the Mets have …”
+Seaver made his MLB debut in April of 1967 for the Mets.
+In his third start, he threw the first of his 231 complete games — a 2-1 decision over the Chicago Cubs at Wrigley Field.
+The New York Daily News’ Dick Young wrote at the time: “Tom Seaver, the kid picked out of a hat by Commissioner Eckert, thus making the commissioner the best scout the Mets have …”

-He was a 22-year-old All Star, starting a 20-year MLB season that would bring three Cy Young Awards (plus a second-place finish in the 1969 NL MVP voting), five strikeout titles, three ERA titles, 12 All Star selections and a 1992 Hall of Fame induction with 98.8 percent of the vote on the first year of eligibility.
-At that time, no player ever received a higher approval rating by the Baseball Writers Association of America.
+He was a 22-year-old All Star.
+He would have a 20-year MLB season that brought three Cy Young Awards (plus a second-place finish in the 1969 NL MVP voting), five strikeout titles, three ERA titles and 12 All Star selections.
+His 1992 Hall of Fame induction in his first year of eligibility came with 98.8 percent approval of the Baseball Writers Association of America’s vote.
+That never happened before.

-The first two times Seaver faced them, in May and August of 1967, were both complete game wins at Shea Stadium.
-On June 10 of 1968 — two days after Don Drysdale set the MLB consecutive scoreless inning streak — Seaver threw all 10 innings in a 1-0 win at Dodger Stadium against Don Sutton.
-Seaver had a second complete-game win at Dodger Stadium that August as well, again over Sutton.
+The first two times he faced the Dodgers, in May and August of 1967, both were complete game wins at Shea Stadium.
+On June 10 of 1968 — two days after Don Drysdale set the MLB consecutive scoreless inning streak — Seaver threw all 10 shutout innings in a 1-0 win at Dodger Stadium against Don Sutton.
+Seaver had another complete-game win at Dodger Stadium that August as well, again over Sutton.

 “It sounded so simple,” Seaver wrote about his career.
 “Simple, all right, except that it turned out to be as complicated a stew as I could imagine.
 I’m sure somebody in the Atlanta organization thinks about it every time I win a game.
 Possibly the Dodgers, too.”